Last Updated on April 15, 2026 by Indoor Plant Nook

 Best for: Tools used on trees with suspected root rot or fungal disease.

 Caution: Repeated bleach use without proper oiling will corrode even stainless steel tools over time.
-Use for high-risk situations, not as routine maintenance.
+Use for high-risk situations, not as routine bonsai tool sterilization for every session.

 3. Hydrogen Peroxide (3%)